greenelab/deep-review/sections/03_categorize.md

 overcome some of the challenges presented by data limitations.

-One source of training examples with rich clinical annotations is the electronic health record.
-Recently Lee et al.[@tag:Lee2016_emr_oct_amd] developed an approach to distinguish individuals with Age-related Macular Degeneration from control individuals.
+One source of training examples with rich clinical annotations is the electronic health records.
+Recently Lee et al.[@tag:Lee2016_emr_oct_amd] developed an approach to distinguish individuals with age-related macular degeneration from control individuals.
 They extracted approximately 100,000 images from structured electronic health records, which they used to train and evaluate a deep neural network.
 Combining this data resource with standard deep learning